 The official all clear can only be given by the most senior manager present in the school, normally the Principal.
-In the Principal's absence this will be either Sally Jones or Rachel Gomez.
+In the Principal's absence this will be either Rachel Gomez or Joni Stephens.
 Nobody should attempt to return to the building until the all clear signal has been issued.
 Once the all-clear is given, all students and staff should make their way back into the building.